cmtt/publicsuffixlist/README.md

 ### parse (domainString)

-This function returns in case of a valid string the domain name including the TLD, otherwise null.
+This function returns the domain name including the TLD in case of a valid string, otherwise null.

 For compatibility reasons, the module provides access to the distinct results in